 Computer Science Classes at Shoreline Middle School

 Students in our Elective Computer Science Classes are being taught critical thinking skills as they create a Digital Portfolio to develop and support their digital literacy and collaborative learning with interdisciplinary projects.
 Taking a Beginning or Advanced Computer Class is a great way to learn more about how to use a computer.
 In our Computer Lab, in Santa Cruz, California, we have 32 Mac minis with 22" inch flat screen monitors.
-Mrs. Rivas uses a Promethean Board and ActivExpressions, (hand-held student response devices), to teach 21st Century skills to her students.
+Mrs. Rivas uses a Promethean Board and a variety of software programs to teach 21st Century skills to her students.
 Students learn cross-platform skills so that they can work on any computer!
-Students have their own personal login and they learn how to utilize a server to send and retrieve their work.
+Students use Google Classroom to send and retrieve their work.
 All Computer Elective students have the opportunity to program the computer in order to create their own interactive 3D video game.
 Beginning Computer students use Alice 2.2, which uses Java-like programming which was developed by Carnegie Mellon University.
 Advanced Computer students use Alice 3.1 which uses Java programming.

 In the Beginning Computer Classes students